openid/eKYC-IDA/authority-charter/authority-charter.md

 - ISO/IEC 29115 (Entity authentication assurance) - currently being updated - The standard was published in April 2013 and is currently under systematic review, with the status "International Standard to be revised" as of May 2024.
 A new working draft, ISO/IEC WD 29115.3, is under development and is intended to replace ISO/IEC 29115:2013.
 The standard is recognized internationally, with identical versions published by various national standards bodies, including NEN, BSI, CEI UNI, UNI CEI, INCITS, and PN.
 It is also referenced by other standards such as ISO/IEC 27001:2013, ISO/IEC 19792:2009, and ISO/IEC 29100:2011.
 - AI Act, Digital Operational Resilience Act, GDPR, DSA, AML, COPPA (as applicable)

+## Architecture ##
+We intend to deliver an architecture that describe the following:
+- How a delegated authority is created?
+  - Here we must describe an overall process, not the details.
+  - Which requirements must be fulfulled to establish trust to the delegated authority?
+- A data model that describe a delegated authority
+- (Probably several) models to communicate delegated authority
+  - How they can be included in ID Tokens and Access Tokens
+  - Inclusion in the OIDC User Info endpoint
+  - Should we describe an attestation that verifies a delegated autority?
+How would that work?
+- Revocation of delegated authority
+  - We probably must describe both a manual process and some sort of expiration

-## Architecture and Roles ##
+## Roles ##
-To be added - a description of the standard’s core architecture, including actors (delegators, delegates, authorization server, resource server, custodians, AI agents, etc.), their responsibilities, and how they interact in delegated authority workflows.
+To be added - a description of actors (delegators, delegates, authorization server, resource server, custodians, AI agents, etc.), their responsibilities, and how they interact in delegated authority workflows.

 ## Functional and Security Requirements ##
 Detailed requirements for: